 Perhaps that’s why the land surveyors of the time are said to have literally defined America.

 Perhaps that’s why we find early surveying such a fascinating topic even today.

 But what really matters to us now is the how early surveyors did their jobs.

-Because the then-new technology known as the surveyor’s chain is still having a profound effect on this country’s timberland investment assets.
-(See the post and keep reading to learn more.)
+Because the then-new technology known as the surveyor’s chain, is still having a profound effect on this country’s timberland investment assets.
+(See this post and keep reading to learn more.)

 The Mathematics of Measurement

 So what, exactly, was this “new” invention and, more importantly, how did it change surveying?